rylCodes/chanz-it-backend-assignment/README.md

 2. **answer-to-version-control.txt:** Contains my answer for Task Number 2.
 3. **Words-to-Numbers-Converter:** Contains my solution for Task Number 3, which is a folder named "Words-to-Numbers-Converter".

+Please kindly run my 'Words-to-Numbers-Converter' using XAMPP or another tool to run the app locally.

 Feel free to explore the respective files and folder for the solutions to each task.